Kymorphia/gidgen/README.md

 * Provides a way of selecting one or more nodes or attributes
 * Node IDs are separated by periods: `repository.namespace`
+* Node selectors default to using `repository.namespace` as the root, to cut down on redundancy
 * "name" attributes can be matched in square brackets: `function[my_function]`
 * Other attribute values can be matched with ATTR=VAL syntax: `function[c:identifier=g_boxed_copy]`
 * Multiple attributes can be matched (logic AND) by seperating them with commas: `function[my_function,version=1.22]`